36 – Alternating elbow movement with rotation (Sayū hiji undō)¶

 The starting position is a wide stance.

-The arms are bent in front of the body in a position similar to preparation for empi techniques.
+The arms are held bent in front of the body in a position corresponding to preparation for empi.

-From this position, an alternating rotational movement is performed:
+From this position, an alternating rotation is performed:

 - the body rotates to one side

-The movement alternates from side to side in rhythm with the count.
+The movement alternates from side to side in time with the count.

 The rotation is initiated from the hips (koshi) while the feet remain stable.